jithendra95/jithendra95/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- 🎓 &nbsp; Working as a Lead Software Engineer at IFS R&D (Pvt) Ltd.
+- 🎓 &nbsp; Working as a Software Engineer at Redgate Software - Cambridge, UK.

 ### 🛠 &nbsp;Tech Stack